tock/design-explorations/typed_syscall_data/README.md

 There are a couple other types that we probably want to consider as well:

 * Tock's `ErrorCode`, as it is extremely common.
-* A CHERI capability (which is not necessarily a pointer and not necessarily tagged 1).
+* A non-pointer CHERI capability.
 * A Register type that represents *any* possible register value.
-This is a future-compatibility safeguard: if we ever need a type that is not in our fixed list, we can call it an ArbitraryRegister and make things work (albeit with less type safety).
+This is a future-compatibility safeguard: if we ever need a type that is not in our fixed list, we can call it a Register and make things work (albeit with less type safety).
 It also allows us to embed ArbitraryData (which will be defined later) inside ArbitraryData, which is used by Yield.

 ### Reducing the number of types